 Private Access

-Most people will use private access for most of their services most of the time.
-Unless you are intentionally hosting something for the public (a website, a blog, a Lightning node), your services should be privately accessible only to you and your trusted devices.
+Private connections keep your services accessible only to you and your authorized devices — nothing is exposed to the public Internet.
+Most people will use private connections for most of their services most of the time.
+Unless you are intentionally hosting something for others (a website, a blog, a Lightning node), your services should be privately accessible only to you and your trusted devices.

 -